 Search the collection's finding aid to locate information that Mr. Flewellen has collected.

 Icabod Flewellen was born July 6, 1916, in Williamson, West Virginia.
 The Collection and research of material regarding Negro history became his passion when he first read articles in a Negro newspaper by J. A. Rogers, a known historian.
-Flewellen’s dream was to build an Afro-American museum so that everyone could see the accomplishments of Africans and those of African decent.
+Flewellen’s dream was to build an Afro-American museum so that everyone could see the accomplishments of Africans and those of African descent.

 To increase his knowledge of Negro history Mr. Flewellen enrolled in West Virginia State College to obtain a degree in Negro Studies.
-When he found that the program did not provide what he wanted he entered the pilot training program that was similar to the Tuskegee program.
-His solo flight test did not occur and in 1942 so he enlisted into the Army and served as a clerk in army offices in Africa and Europe until his discharge in 1945.
+When he found that the program did not provide what he wanted he entered the pilot training program that was somewhat similar to the Tuskegee program.
+His solo flight test did not occur and in 1942 he enlisted into the Army and served as a clerk in army offices in Africa and Europe until his discharge in 1945.

 Mr. Flewellen moved to Cleveland with the belief that it would be the best place to build an Afro-American museum.
 He supported his dream while working as a messenger for 21 years (1949-1968) for the Veterans Administration in Cleveland.
 Mr. Flewellen also worked in the maintenance department of Case Western Reserve University and sold real estate at John Bland Realty Company while he researched and collected material for his Afro-American museum.

-While establishing an Afro-American museum Mr. Flewellen has been able to obtain recognition from the city for the celebration of Black History and the accomplishments of known African Americans such as John Malvin and Colonel Charles Young.
+While establishing an Afro-American museum Mr. Flewellen has been able to obtain recognition from the city for the celebration of Black History and the accomplishments of unknown and known African Americans such as John Malvin and Colonel Charles Young.
 Mr. Flewellen helped to obtain recognition for John Malvin as well as obtain funds for the purchase of a head stone for Malvin’s unmarked grave in the Erie Street Cemetery.
 He also worked with others to obtain recognition and a landmark park on 46th street and Prospect for the accomplishments of Colonel Charles Young.